sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 10-11-2020

+- https://www.scala-lang.org/2020/11/06/explicit-term-inference-in-scala-3.html From implicits to extension and given #scala

 # 08-11-2020

 - https://www.confluent.io/blog/pull-queries-in-preview-confluent-cloud-ksqdb/ Preview Feature: Pull Queries in Confluent Cloud ksqlDB.
 Sweet!